-Presentations include touch-screen video, epic commentary and the chance to experience a panoramic sunrise at Angkor Wat, but for all the technology there seems less sculpture on display than in the National Museum in Phnom Penh.
-However, it remains a very useful experience for first-time visitors to put the story of Angkor and the Khmer empire in context before exploring the temples.
+Exhibits include touch-screen video, epic commentary and the chance to experience a panoramic sunrise at Angkor Wat, though there seems to be less sculpture on display here than in the National Museum in Phnom Penh.
 The US$12 admission fee is a little high, given that US$20 buys admission to all the temples at Angkor.
-Visitors also have to pay a US$2 camera fee, but can’t snap everywhere, and an audio tour is available for US$3.
-Attached to the museum is a ‘Cultural Mall’, lined with shops, galleries and cafes, but this hasn’t really taken off and sees few visitors.
+That said, it remains a very useful experience for first-time visitors, putting the story of Angkor and the Khmer empire in context before exploring the temples.
+An audio tour is available for US$3.